 The Old and Middle English languages lacked definite spelling rules, and therefore, Breton surnames have many spelling variations.
 Latin and French, which were the official court languages, were also influential on the spelling of surnames.
 The spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules.
 Therefore, it was common to find the same individual referred to with different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England after the Norman Conquest, which accelerated and accentuated the alterations to the spelling of various surnames.
 The name has been spelled Izzat, Izat, Izatt, Issard, Isoed, Izzatt, Izzard, Izod, Essarts, Isett and many more.

 More information is included under the topic Early Esarey Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Esarey family moved to Ireland, but this topic is not covered in this excerpt.
-Another 100 words(7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.